apryakhin/legion.stanford.edu/tutorial07.md

 the structure of program data, the runtime can extract parallelism from both field-level and region non-interference at the same time.
-Using both forms of non-interference to discover both task- and data-level parallelism maximizes the is not something that no other programming model we are aware of is capable of achieving.
+Using both forms of non-interference to discover simultaneous task- and data-level parallelism is something that no other programming model we are aware of is capable of achieving.

 Next Example: [Multiple Partitions](/tutorial/multiple.html)